 When a diabetic's blood sugar returns to normal quickly, they are less likely to experience dangerous symptoms.
 Sitting for extended periods after a meal has been linked to a greater risk of type 2 Diabetes, therefore resuming some vertical movement is likely to help in harm reduction overall.

-As you can see, there's a vast set of benefits of standing while working.
+As you can see, there's a vast set of health benefits of standing.
 It also seems that the more people start seeing these benefits, the more likely they are to choose standing as their preferred working state.
 Who can blame them?

 From the points listed, it’s clear that frequent activity throughout your day is a necessity for a healthy lifestyle and mindset.
 If you are someone who works at a desk for most of your day, a standing desk is a great enabler of movement, and an extremely ergonomic solution!
 Taking short walks and stretching often are also great additions to your day, and something we highly encourage.